Content Moderation for Online Communities

-If you’ve ever developed or integrated technologies that scan, detect, and flag Online Toxicity in its various manifestations — for example, bullying, harassment, predatory behavior, self-harm and CSAM — you know that there are no cheat-sheets, or black magic to rely on.
+If you’ve ever developed or integrated technologies that scan, detect, and flag sensitive content in its various manifestations — for example, bullying, harassment, predatory behavior and self-harm — you know that there are no cheat-sheets, or black magic to rely on.
 It’s a Data Science challenge, plain and simple.

 You also know that a ‘one size fits all’ attitude toward features and pricing is dead-on-arrival.
 That’s why we developed a product and pricing philosophy that is akin to cybersecurity sensibilities where an organization’s ‘risk tolerance’ determines investment of cost and resources.

 Comparison of anti-toxicity protection between L1ght’s approach and that of competitors.